Ioan Dzițac: Family life

-Dzițac was married to Karla Dzițac, marriage that resulted in two children: Renata Moca and Cristian Dzițac.
-Renata is a commodity specialist at Plexus in Oradea and Cristian is an engineer.
+Dzițac married Karla Dzițac, with whom he had two children: Renata Moca and Cristian Dzițac.
 Dzițac divorced his first wife in the 1990s.
-In 1996, on 14th of February, he married Simona Dzițac (an Assistant Professor of Engineering at University of Oradea) with whom he had another daughter, Domnica Ioana Dzițac (born January 30, 1999).
-He considered his youngest daughter, Domnica, his heiress to his academic and professional work.
-She attended the International Baccalaureate Diploma in Denmark and then continued on her father's steps with an undergraduate degree in Computer Science from New York University Abu Dhabi (September 2017 – May 2021).
+In 1996, on 14 February, he married Simona Dzițac (an assistant professor of engineering at the University of Oradea) with whom he had another daughter, Domnica Ioana Dzițac (born January 30, 1999).

 Death

 Dzițac died on 6 February 2021 due to a heart attack in Oradea, Romania, eight days short from his 68th birthday.
 He was greatly regretted by family, friends, collaborators, mentees and students.
 His work will remain as legacy.